Horace Alton White

-Horace Alton White (July 24, 1907 - February 10, 1958) was a church leader and state legislator in Michigan.
+Horace Alton White (July 24, 1907 - February 10, 1958) was an American church leader and state legislator in Michigan.
 He served in the Michigan House of Representatives in 1941 and 1942.

-He was noted for his strong anti violence position and his efforts in stopping the 1943 race riots.
+He was noted for his strong anti-violence position and his efforts in stopping the 1943 race riots.

 He was born in Cave Spring, Georgia.
 He received his Doctor of Divinity in 1941 from Wilberforce University whilst a member of the legislator.
 He received his A.B. degree from Ohio Wesleyan University in 1946.

-He died Monday February 10, 1958 survived by Juanita his wife and their three sons Peter, John and Alton and their daughter Ceilia.
+He died on February 10, 1958, and was survived by his wife Juanita, their three sons Peter, John, and Alton, and their daughter Ceilia.